-Refresh your pup’s bed
+4. Refresh your pup’s bed

 We know, we know: your pup loves the comforting smell of his own bed but if it hasn’t been washed all winter, now is the time.
 Start by vacuuming or shaking the hair off outdoors.
 If the cover comes off, launder it with detergent and the hottest water that’s safe for the fabric.
 Then, put it in the dryer for 15 minutes to help remove more of the hair and hang it outside to dry.
 Do not put the foam insert into the washing machine, as it may disintegrate.
 Instead, wash it by hand in the bathtub using a small amount of laundry detergent; then, let it dry outside in the sun (if possible).

 If the bed is one piece and small enough, wash it in your washing machine on the delicate cycle.
 If the bed is too big, take it to a dry cleaner to see if they can wash it in an industrial washer.
 Some beds may be stinky enough that they warrant tossing it out and buying a new one.
-If that’s the case, look for one with a removable cover, which will be much easier to keep clean.
+If that’s the case, look for one with a removable cover, which will be much easier to keep clean in the future.

-Once the machine is ready, you'll turn it on, spray the water/solution mix, and then use the head to gently scrub out any stains.
-Finally, the head of the machine also has a vaccuum to suck up extra water.
+Once the machine is ready to go, you'll turn it on, spray the water/solution mix, and then use the head to gently scrub out any stains.
+Finally, the head of the machine also has a vacuum to suck up extra water.
 Get as much out as you can and then let the bed air dry the rest of the way.

-Check your pup’s collar and leash
+5. Check your pup’s collar and leash

 If either one looks frayed or like it might break, definitely invest in some new gear.
 Otherwise, give your dog’s collar and leash a quick cleaning: soak them in separate bowls of hot water and three to five squirts of dog shampoo.
-Let sit for about a half hour.
+Let sit for about a half-hour.
 Squeeze gently or rub the collar against itself to remove any ground-in dirt.
 Rinse, squeeze out the excess water, and then hang to dry.

-Clear the air
+6. Clear the air

 Sometimes, even the deepest cleaning (including opening all the windows!) can’t get rid of lingering pet odors.
 If that’s the case, consider investing in an air purifier that is specifically designed to remove pet hair and dander from the air.
 In general, it’s a good idea to vacuum and dust regularly to reduce the amount of pet hair and dander in the air.
 Bathing and brushing your pet regularly also helps.

-Get rid of stubborn pet hair
+7. Get rid of stubborn pet hair

 Got a pup who sheds?
 To get rid of stubborn pet hair, wet a pair of rubber gloves so they’re damp but not soaked.
 Run your hands over the area, and the hair will stick to the gloves.
 Rinse and repeat until the fur is gone.
 For carpets, vacuuming is the quickest and easiest way to pick up hair.
 Go over areas twice if you need to, and vacuum in alternate directions.
-If you have hardwood floors, skip the vacuum (all it does it blow dog hair everywhere) and use a dry microfiber mop instead.
+If you have hardwood floors, skip the vacuum (all it does is blow dog hair everywhere) and use a dry microfiber mop instead.

-Spring cleaning can be tedious and time consuming so remember to take some well earned breaks to get outside with your pup.
+Spring cleaning can be tedious and time-consuming so remember to take some well-earned breaks to get outside with your pup.
 You'll both enjoy the leg stretches and some fresh air.

 The Ollie blog is devoted to helping pet parents lead healthier lives with their pups.
 If you want to learn more about our fresh, human-grade food, check out MyOllie.com.